 Introducing Lahemaa National Park

-Around 300,000 people now visit the Lahemaa National Park every year, but only a small number go out of season, when the park is transformed into a magical winterland of snowy shores, frozen seas and sparkling black trees.
+In winter the park is transformed into a magical wonderland of snowy shores, frozen seas and sparkling black trees.